H1B Visa Guide: Everything You Need to Know About the H1B Visa

 Begin work in the United States

-H-1B beneficiaries may arrive in the United States up to 10 days before the start date of their petition and stay up to 60 days (with some exceptions) after the termination of their H1B status.
+H-1B workers may be admitted up to 10 calendar days before the requested employment start date (provided all else is in order).
+If the employment ends early (for example, termination by employer or by the worker) and you are not in violation of status, you may be eligible for a grace period of up to 60 calendar days (or until your I-94 expires, if earlier) to depart the U.S., change status, or seek new employment.
+This 60-day period is not automatic in all cases and depends on compliance with the regulations.
 Upon arrival, you should present your passport, H1B visa, and Form I-797 approval.
 You should ensure you receive an I-94 card with accurate information.
 You should take care to note expiration dates for your status.

 7. H1B Visa Documents